Carrie Lam: Age threshold of the elderly CSSA

 In January 2019, the Lam administration announced that the age threshold for elderly Comprehensive Social Security Assistance (CSSA) would jump from 60 to 65, starting in February.
 She faced opposition from both the pro-Beijing and pro-democracy legislators, in which she responded that it was the Legislative Council who approved the change in the CSSA scheme, as part of the 2018 Budget.
 Her remarks attracted backlashes from the legislators as well as the public.
 On 18 January, Lam backed down by announcing that people affected would get a new employment support supplement that would cover the cut.
-The Lam government also made an U-turn by suspending the controversial plan to impose a HK$200 penalty on Hong Kong's senior citizens claiming welfare payments without joining a job programme.
+The Lam government also made a U-turn by suspending the controversial plan to impose a HK$200 penalty on Hong Kong's senior citizens claiming welfare payments without joining a job programme.

 $4,000 handout scheme

 The government was also under fire by the HK$4,000 handout scheme proposed in the Financial Secretary Paul Chan's 2018 Budget in which adult residents would get up to HK$4,000 if they do not own property or get government benefits.
 The application procedure was criticised for being too complicated.
 Applicants were initially required to provide an address proof.
 Facing the criticism, the government later waived the address proof requirement.

 Amid the UGL case and the mismanagements, the average score of Carrie Lam further plunged to a new low in mid January to 50.9 in the poll by the University of Hong Kong, dropping 5.5 points from the previous month.
 Her net approval rating fell 21 percentage points to a new low.
-In another poll conducted by Chinese University of Hong Kong, Lam scored the lowest point of only 50.9 per cent – 1.8 percentage points lower than the previous month.
+In another poll conducted by Chinese University of Hong Kong, Lam scored the lowest point of only 50.9 percent – 1.8 percentage points lower than the previous month.
 Lam softened her tone after the widespread criticism.
 "The implementation of these measures has made people question the ability of this administration to govern," Lam said.
 "I completely accept this criticism."